Govt forcibly retires five CBI officers, senior advocate | Law-Order

 - India

-The central government has compulsorily retired five CBI officers and a senior public prosecutor, sources said on Tuesday.
+The government has compulsorily retired five CBI officers and a senior public prosecutor, sources said Tuesday.

+The five CBI officers include an assistant superintendent of police and four deputy superintendents of police.

 The clause 56(j) of the Fundamental Rules gives absolute right to the government to retire any government servant, fulfilling the criteria of age and service, in public interest by giving notice of not less than three months in writing or three months' pay and allowances in lieu of such a notice.